GoonerM466/iptvboss-support-agent/docs/faq/22_new_machine_restore_removes_token.md

 - Internet connection works
 - Logs for specific error messages

-Logs help diagnose - post in support Discord with cleaned logs (remove provider names and sensitive info).
+If you cannot resolve your issue, contact support on [Discord](https://discord.gg/QCxpA9yvWP) with clean logs Logs will help the team diagnose the issue (remove provider names and sensitive info).

 ### Related Topics